Let’s face it. How many of us have not dreamt about or looked for the ideal plan at some point in our lives?

-- Destructive expenses- Examples of these are vices or weaknesses like drugs, gambling, alcohol, and the like.
+- Destructive expenses- Some examples are vices or weaknesses like drugs, gambling, alcohol, and the like.
 There are, however, other examples, such as overdraft fees or credit card interest.
 These take a negative toll on your financial life and march you straight towards poverty or debt rather than prosperity.

 - Protective expenses- these are used to protect your property and human life value, which includes your mindset and joy.
-Most often disregarded, these include your liquid savings, life insurance, disability insurance, medical insurance, and others.
+Mostly disregarded, these include your liquid savings, life disability, medical insurance, and others.

-- Productive expenses- Examples of these are investments into your business such as human capital (key employee).
-In addition, other assets that generate cash flow and appreciate in value, ultimately enhancing your life now and in the future.
+- Productive expenses- An example of this is investing in your business’ human capital (key employee).
+In addition, cash flow generates assets and appreciates in value, ultimately enhancing your life now and in the future.

 - Consumptive expenses- Those that are fun and create lasting, enjoyable memories, such as vacations, audio, and visual entertainment sets.
 These do not build income or build assets but should not be discarded.
 They are, however, good expenses that require proper, common-sense management.

-These first basic steps were an integral part of the plan that allowed the Rockefellers as well as the other celebrities earlier mentioned to take full advantage and prosper from the financial Swiss Knife strategy.
+These first basic steps were an integral part of the plan that allowed the Rockefellers and the other celebrities earlier mentioned, to take full advantage and prosper from the financial Swiss Knife strategy.